Bottom-up and top-down approaches: Neuroscience and psychology

-Schooling
+Undergraduate (or bachelor) students are taught the basis of top-down bottom-up processing around their third year in the program.
+Going through four main parts of the processing when viewing it from a learning perspective.
+The two main definitions are that bottom-up processing is determined directly by environmental stimuli rather than the individual's knowledge and expectations.

-Undergraduate students are taught the basis of Top-down bottom-up processing around their third year in the program.
-Going through 4 main parts of the processing when viewing it from a learning perspective.
-The two main definitions; Being bottom-up processing that is determined directly by environmental stimuli rather than the individual's knowledge and expectations (Koch, 2022).
-Top-down being stimulus processing that is determined by expectations, memory, and knowledge rather than directly by the stimulus (Koch, 2022).
-These are fairly standard definitions since the students are just learning, its good for them.
+Related concepts include field dependence, global precedence and the weak central coherence theory of autism.